aritraghsh09/morphML_reloaded/README.md

 1. Change the SDSS CasJobs query `/dataHandlers/zooMaster.sql`
 2. Run `python3 dataReader.py` pathing to the new CSV (indices of where the classifications and image url must be changed for the data reader to work for new data)
+3. Delete any duplicates by running `find . -type f -name '*.1.jpg' -delete` in each subdirectory

 ### To another set